seqeralabs/nf-stresstest/README.md

 ## Introduction

-**seqeralabs/nf-stresstest** is a Nextflow pipeline to Nextflow pipeline for stress testing, designed to simulate high computational loads and test the performance and stability of computational resources.
+**seqeralabs/nf-stresstest** is a Nextflow pipeline designed to simulate different scenarios of dealing with varying input data sizes (large files, many small files) in Nextflow.

 The pipeline performs the following stress tests on big files:

 1. Generate fake FASTQ files
-2. Concatenate said FASTQ files
+2. Concatenate generated FASTQ files
-3. Compress them
+3. Compress the FASTQ files
 4. Perform a md5checksum on the resulting archive

 In parallel the pipeline can also performs the following stress tests on small files: